Livestock Markets Building Resilience in Arid Lands

 Background Narrative

-The Feed the Future Kenya Livestock Market Systems (LMS) activity is funded by USAID, the U.S. government’s development aid agency, and implemented by ACDI/VOCA – a global leader with proven expertise in agriculture, economic growth, resilience, finance, equity, and inclusion.
+The Feed the Future Kenya Livestock Market Systems (LMS) Activity is funded by USAID, the U.S. government’s development aid agency, and implemented by ACDI/VOCA – a global leader with proven expertise in agriculture, economic growth, resilience, finance, equity, and inclusion.
 The activity’s goal is to improve people’s resilience – their ability to cope with stresses and shocks – while reducing poverty, hunger, and chronic undernutrition in six counties in northern Kenya – Garissa, Isiolo, Marsabit, Samburu, Turkana, and Wajir.
 LMS prioritizes collaboration with county governments and leverages the private sector to expand and sustain impact.

 Project Objectives

-• Expand and diversify viable economic opportunities through hard and soft investments.
+- Expand and diversify viable economic opportunities through hard and soft investments.

-• Strengthen institutions, systems, and governance to support the development and competitiveness of livestock and other market systems and successfully manage their natural resources, especially rangeland and water access and availability–two key aspects of pastoral livelihoods.
+- Strengthen institutions, systems, and governance to support the development and competitiveness of livestock and other market systems and successfully manage their natural resources, especially rangeland and water access and availability – two key aspects of pastoral livelihoods.

-• Improve human capital to help individuals become more resilient and prepared for economic engagement.
+- Improve human capital to help individuals become more resilient and prepared for economic engagement.

 Project Activities & Approaches

-Promoting Access to Water, Sanitation, and Hygiene
+Access to Water, Sanitation, and Hygiene

-USAID LMS is working closely with county governments and ward planning committees in the six activity counties to rehabilitate 47 community water projects and provide sustainable access to clean drinking water to 69,108 people (11,518 households) and their livestock out of a target of 121,020 people (20,170 households).
-The interventions include the repair of damaged borehole components, installing new pipelines and solar-power systems, as well as refurbishing or constructing water kiosks.
-To sustain water management, USAID LMS trained water users’ associations (WUAs) on critical topics such as water resource management, community engagement, environmental considerations, gender and social inclusion, and financial management.
+USAID LMS worked closely with county governments and ward planning committees to rehabilitate 65 community water projects providing sustainable access to clean drinking water to 119,184 people and their livestock out of a target of 120,020 people.
+The interventions included the repair of damaged borehole components, installing new pipelines and solar-power systems, and refurbishing or constructing water kiosks.
+To sustain water management, USAID LMS trained water users’ associations (WUAs) on critical topics such as water resource management, community engagement, environmental conservation, gender and social inclusion, and financial management.

 Boosting Food Availability for Vulnerable Households